gloveboxes/OpenAI-Whisper-Transcriber-Sample/docs/docs/30-Whisper-Server/23-Whisper-Server-no-GPU.md

 5. Activate the Python virtual environment.

+    on Windows

+    ```pwsh
+    .\.whisper-venv\Scripts\activate
+    ```

+    on macOS and Linux

     ```bash
     source .whisper-venv/bin/activate
     ```

-6. Install the required Python libraries.
+7. Install the required Python libraries.

     ```bash
     pip3 install -r requirements.txt
     ```

-7. Review the following chart is taken from the [OpenAI Whisper Project Description](https://pypi.org/project/openai-whisper/) page and select the model that will fit in the RAM of your computer.
+8. Review the following chart is taken from the [OpenAI Whisper Project Description](https://pypi.org/project/openai-whisper/) page and select the model that will fit in the RAM of your computer.
 At the time of writing, Whisper multilingual models include `tiny`, `small`, `medium`, and `large`, and English-only models include `tiny.en`, `small.en`, and `medium.en`.
    ![](../media/whisper_model_selection.png)

-8. Update the `server/config.json` file to set your desired Whisper model.
+9. Update the `server/config.json` file to set your desired Whisper model.
 For example, to use the `medium` model, set the `model` property to `medium`.

     ```json
     { "model": "medium" }
     ```

-9. Start the Whisper Transcriber Service.
+10. Start the Whisper Transcriber Service.
 From the command line, run:

         ```bash
         uvicorn main:app --port 5500 --host 0.0.0.0